jeremymv2/k8s_manifests/kubevirt/README.md

 ### Storage

 If you do not have a `StorageClass` configured, run the following to install a `local-path` CSI.
-Otherwise, set the `STRORAGE_CLASS_NAME` accordingly above in the Makefile.
+Otherwise, set the `STRORAGE_CLASS_NAME` accordingly above in the Makefile to match your existing `StorageClass`.

 ```shell
 kubectl apply -f local-storage-provisioner.yaml